Elizabeth Arden posts biggest ever loss as celebrity perfume sales fall

 The company said fourth-quarter sales fell 28.4 percent, the steepest in a decade, and warned that the weakness, which started about a year back, would continue for the next six months.

-Still, investment firm Rhone Capital LLC agreed to invest nearly $100 million in Elizabeth Arden through preferred stock and warrants.
+Still, investment firm Rhone Capital LLC agreed to invest nearly $100 million (60.17 million pounds) in Elizabeth Arden through preferred stock and warrants.

 The company's net sales in fiscal 2014 were hit by fewer launches of perfumes, retailers reducing inventory, heavier discounting and a decision to prune the distribution of its key brands, CFO Rod Little said on a conference call.